DavidBabel/exo-strim/README.md

 ## what is not handled

 - There is no cursor management yet
-- The shift status icon does not entirely color switch
+- The shift status icon does not entirely color switch.